 The current ratio needs to be high enough to provide financial stability and basic liquidity for the firm.
 1.00 is generally considered the minimum acceptable value.

 With a current ratio of 1.00, the firm could theoretically pay all its current liabilities using only its current assets.
-Higher values indicate more liquidity and a greater ability to weather any short-term disruptions.
+Higher values indicate more liquidity and a greater ability survive bad times.

 What is the Current Ratio Formula?